 Trastevere had a fair chance to reply after 69 minutes due to some fine moves down the left, but in the end P. Rudan

 was slow to keep up with the play and was unable to make it into the penalty box to apply a finish.

-The visitors got a chance to pulling one back after 71 minutes, due to a defensive blunder leaving E. Fracasso
+The visitors got a chance to pull one back after 71 minutes, as the home defence went to sleep, leaving E. Fracasso

-completely unmarked.
-His strike was pathetic though, easy prey for the home side's keeper.
+completely unmarked in the middle.
+His strike was pathetic though, and dribbled into the arms of the home side's keeper.